 This tiny camera is about the size of a credit card but packs a punch.
 Its unique half-frame design takes twice as many pictures as a standard 35mm camera.

-And its small size means you can take it wherever you go while saving so much money that it produces twice as many images as a regular camera would do with the same film.
+Its small size means you can take it wherever you go while saving so much money that it produces twice as many images as a regular camera would do with the same film.

 Using film cameras for travel photography can be a rewarding experience.